Sllambias/asparagus/README.md

 ## Asparagus Versioning
+To get RUN-ID (version) from a log/output file use:

 Versioning is controlled by unique IDs.
 Each time you start a run Asparagus will either generate a new unique ID or resume training an identical run and re-use its existing ID.
 To control this behavior use the "resume_training: [True/False]".

 When generating new IDs Asparagus will create IDs with higher numerical value than existing IDs for identical runs.
 I.e. if you have previously trained a model with run_id=532 using setup A and you want to run another identical training, without resuming run_id=532, then the new run_id will be higher than 532.
 This way you always know the order they were trained in.